nationalarchives/ds-wagtail/docs/infrastructure/environments.md

 ## Adding/updating environment variables

 Some changes may require environment variables to be added or updated.
 These should be edited in the relevant [`config/parameters/wagtail`](https://github.com/nationalarchives/ds-infrastructure-web/tree/main/config/parameters/wagtail) file.
 There is a `json` file for each environment.
+Further information can be found in [Environment variables](../env-vars.md).

 ## Manual deployments to a specific environment